Crimdahl/FlagTracker/README.md

 -Retain Logs Locally: Prevents the deletion of logs when the stream goes offline, the scripts get reloaded, or the chatbot shuts down.
 (Default: False)

--Allow Log Upload to Gist: Enables the ability for the script to upload log files as publicly accessible gists in my GitHub profile.
-For troubleshooting.
-(Default: True (for now))

 ### Permissions

 -Help Display Permissions: The permission level required to display the script help functions.
 (Default: Everyone)